 - and a list of potential prospects

-A considerable financial investment for products and inventory is a must too.
+A considerable financial investment in products and inventory is a must too.

 Benefits of manufacturing products